Rana Ranbir

 Rana Ranbir Singh is an Indian Punjabi actor working in Punjabi cinema and Hindi cinema.

 Early life and education

+Rana Ranbir was born on 31 December 1969 in Dhuri, Sangrur district, Punjab in India.
+He was also the classmate of another famous Punjabi comedian Binnu Dhillon.

 After completing a bachelor's degree from Desh Bhagat College Dhuri, he received a postgraduate degree in theater and television from Punjabi University, Patiala.

 Career

 In 2000s, he started with comedies on Television with Bhagwant Mann like Jugnu Mast Mast and Naughty No. 1 alongside serious TV productions like Chitta Lahoo and Parchavain.
 He also became anchor of Zee Punjabi’s road show Excuse Me Please.
 He did many stage theatre plays like Khetan Da Putt.